torresdigital/firefox-developer-sh/README.md

-# Firefox DEV auto update.
+# Firefox DEV auto installer and update.
-this script install automatically the Firefox Developer Edition updates to Linux Ubuntu and another distros based on Debian
+this script install automatically the Firefox Developer Edition and updates to Linux Ubuntu and another distro based on Debian